MetaMudraGames/.github/README.md

 - **Creative Computing** — ASCII art, generative design, and computational creativity
 - **Critical Thinking & Rationality** — Understand AI capabilities and limitations through direct experience
 - **Interactive Storytelling** — Narrative design and collaborative fiction techniques
+- **Humor & Crafting Comedies** - Learn how to apply humor appropriately as narrative tool

 ## 🎮 What is a MetaDrama?